kirillsankov/pollify-back/README.md

 - `POST /polls/:id/vote` - Vote in a poll
 - `GET /polls/:id/results` - Get poll results

+## Global AI Access

+This application includes built-in proxy support for AI requests to Google Gemini API.
+All AI-related functionality works seamlessly from any location worldwide, bypassing geographical restrictions and ensuring consistent performance for poll generation features.

 ## License

 This project is educational and is distributed under the [MIT](LICENSE) license.